halocore099/versicherung-x/SETUP_GUIDE.md

 3. **Keep Docker images updated** - Regularly rebuild with latest dependencies
 4. **Monitor logs** for suspicious activity
 5. **Use Cloudflare's security features** - Enable WAF, DDoS protection, etc.
+6. **Backend VM is not directly exposed** - Only accessible via Cloudflare Tunnel
+7. **ISPConfig handles SSL** - No need to configure SSL separately for frontend

 ---